Custom Metal Kernels#

 The full function signature will be generated using:

-• The keys and shapes/dtypes of inputs
+• The shapes/dtypes of inputs

 In the above, a is an mx.array of type mx.float16 and we pass it with the key inp so we will add const device float16_t* inp to the signature. inp_shape, inp_strides and inp_ndim are also added for convenience if they are present in source.

-• The keys and values of output_shapes and output_dtypes
+• The list of output_dtypes

 In the above, out is an mx.array of type mx.float16 so we add device float16_t* out.